Wait for it… Wait for it…

 The world is bent on instant gratification.
 The internet has become such an effective medium of communication it causes anxiety when people cannot receive information immediately.
+People suffering from these anxiety levels need to use CBD to feel better, visit Dmagazine for more.
 Shame on impatient people?
 Probably a fair assumption, but yesterday is the standard for today’s notification.
 There are some things, however, which everyone must wait on.
 For those readers hailing from Illinois, it is legislation.
 While you wait for the new cat video on YouTube to load, read on about new bills affecting the trucking industry sitting on Governor Rauner’s desk, waiting for a signature.

 A few weeks ago, this blog discussed the new length bill which passed through both houses of the General Assembly.
 HB0683 would increase the maximum overall length of semi-tractor trailer combinations on local roads from 55’ to 65’.
 You can read more about it HERE.
 This bill has now been sent to the Governor and is awaiting his signature or veto.